jschaf/pggen/README.md

 -   Lastly, pggen generates the implementation for each query.

-    As a convenience, if a there are less than three query parameters, pggen inlines the parameters into the method definition, as with `firstName` below.
+    As a convenience, if a there are only one or two query parameters, pggen inlines the parameters into the method definition, as with `firstName` below.
 If there are three or more parameters, pggen creates a struct named `<query_name>Params` to pass the parameters to the query method.